List your used robotic milking equipment with us...No sale no fee! Click here

 Milking Frequency

-Another option that you have here, is to milk some groups more often than others.
-So, you can take your early lactation cows to the robots four times a day, your mid lactation three times and your lates twice.
+Another option that you have with batch milking, is to milk some groups more often than others.
+So, early lactation cows could be taken to the robots four times a day, mid lactation three times and your lates, just twice.

 Disadvantages